Kleissl/HollowRC/README.md

 A Python libary for general design of hollow reinforced concrete sections under combined actions packed into an easy to use executable.

 ## Getting Started - Installation
+The easy way:
 1. Download the latest release from https://github.com/Kleissl/HollowRC/releases/latest
 2. Unzip the distribution package
 3. Execute HollowRC.exe

+If you're familar with Python and prefer to run the code directly:
+1. Fork/clone the repository or download the [zipped master-branch source code](https://github.com/Kleissl/HollowRC/archive/master.zip)
+2. Pip install requirements.txt
+3. Run python main.py

 ## About
 This is an easy to use design tool for analysis of hollow reinforced concrete sections under combined loading, fully embracing the interactions between bending and shear behaviour.